hmchen47/DevOps/Networking/CiscoCert/350-701.SCOR/SecTut/scorNotes.md

 - IOS zone-based firewall
-  - a zone must be configured before interfaces can be assigned to the zone
-  - an interface can be assigned to <span style="color: #bb6600;">only one security zone</span>
-  - allowing all traffic by default but <span style="color: #bb6600;">drop traffic from a different zone</span> by default
   - result of the confifguration: <span style="color: #bb6600;">traffic from inside and DMZ network is redirected</span>

     ```text